-To facilitate eligible employees an opportunity to enhance their education by attending classes at the University with the intent of receiving a college degree or attend classes that are related to their job assignment.
-Also, in the event that an employee does not enroll for 6 credits hours in a given semester, to allow a member(s) of the employee's immediate family the opportunity to enhance their education by attending classes at the University with the intent of receiving an undergraduate degree.
+To facilitate provide eligible employees an opportunity to enhance their education by attending classes at the University with the intent of receiving a college degree or attendby attending classes that are related to their job assignment.- Also, in the event that an employee does not enroll for 6 credits7 credit hours in a given semester, to allow the program allows a member(s) of the employee's immediate family the opportunity to enhance their education by attending classes at the University with the intent of receiving an undergraduate or graduate degree.

 Full time employees who have completed six months of continuous service in an established position at the University are eligible to participate in the Tuition Waiver Program.
+Employees on leave status are not eligible for tuition waiver except when the leave is granted as part of an educational program; however, employees' eligible family members will still be permitted to obtain the tuition waiver.

-Eligible employees, employees' spouse, or employees' dependent children under the age of twenty five (25) may enroll for up to a combined maximum of six (6) credit hours of FIU on-campus instruction each semester without payment of the registration fee.
+Eligible employees' employees' employees' employee's same -sex domestic partner, or employees' dependent children under the age of twenty five (25) may enroll for up to a combined maximum of six (6seven (7) credit hours of FIU on-campus University instruction each semester without payment of the registration fee. tuition.
 Only in-state tuition is covered.

-Employees must be admitted as a degree seeking undergraduate students, or admitted by a graduate program.
-If approved by their supervisor, the employee may enroll as a special student and take courses that are specifically related to their job assignment.
+Employees must be admitted as a degree seeking undergraduate students, or admitted by a graduate program. students.
+If approved by their supervisor, the employee employees may enroll as a special students and take courses that are specifically related to their job assignments.

-The employee may register in regular lecture and laboratory courses excluding courses in the College of Law, Executive Cohort programs, undergraduate limited access programs, thesis, directed individual study, directed research courses, internships, distance learning, CAPS Professional Development offerings (continuing education courses), or other one to one instructional courses.
+The employees may register in regular lecture and laboratory courses-excluding courses in the College of Law, Executive Cohort programs, undergraduate limited access programs, thesis, directed individual study, directed research courses, and internships, distance learning, College of Law, College of Medicine, undergraduate limited access programs, and CAPS Professional Development offerings (continuing education courses), or other one to one instructional courses) are excluded.

-The program will cover up to six (6) credit hours per semester for employees admitted to doctoral programs to pay for dissertation courses (7980 - 7989).
-A maximum of thirty (30) credits will be covered.
+The program will cover For employees admitted to doctoral programs who have reached the dissertation stage, the program will pay tuition for up to six (6) credit hours per semester for employees admitted to doctoral programs to pay for dissertation courses (7980 - 7989).
+A maximum of thirty (30) dissertation credits will be covered.